Convexity in partial cubes: the hull number: NP-completeness of hull number in partial cubes

 Given $F$ we start with two vertices $u$ and $u'$ connected by an edge.
 For each $1\leq i \leq m$, introduce a vertex $d_i$ and link it to $u$.
 If two clauses, say $D_i$ and $D_j$, share a literal, add a new vertex $d_{i,j}$ and connect it to both $d_i$ and $d_j$.

-Now for each variable $x$, introduce a copy $G_x$ of the subgraph induced by $u$ and the vertices corresponding to clauses that contain $x$ (including vertices of the form $d_{\{i,j\}}$ in case $x$ appears in the same literal in $D_i$ and $D_j$).
+Now for each variable $x$, introduce a copy $G_x$ of the subgraph induced by $u$ and the vertices corresponding to clauses that contain $x$ (including vertices of the form $d_{\{i,j\}}$ in case $x$ appears as the same literal in $D_i$ and $D_j$).
+Assume without loss of generality that each Boolean variable $x$ used in $F$ appears at least once non-negated and once negated.
+Then, each literal appears at most twice in $F$ and the two possible options for $G_x$ are displayed on Figure~\ref{fig:gadget}.
+Label the vertices of $G_x$ as follows.
+The copy of $u$ is labeled $u_x$.
+If the literal $x$ (resp. $\bar x$) appears only once in $F$ -- say in $D_i$ -- label $v_x$ (resp. $\bar v_x$) the copy of $d_i$ in $G_x$ (see Figure~\ref{fig:gadget2}).
+If it appears twice -- say in $D_i$ and $D_j$ -- label respectively $d_{i,x}$ and $d_{j,x}$ the copies of $d_i$ and $d_j$ and label $v_x$ (resp. $\bar v_x$) the copy of $d_{i,j}$ (see Figure~\ref{fig:gadget2}).
 Connect $G_x$ to the rest of the graph by introducing a matching $M_x$ connecting each original vertex with its copy in $G_x$ and call $G_F$ the graph obtained.
-Assume without loss of generality that each Boolean variable $x$ used in $F$ appears at least once non-negated (denoted by $x$ with a slight abuse of notations) and once negated (denoted by $\bar{x}$).
-Then, each literal appears at most twice in $F$ and the two possible options for $G_x$ are displayed on Figure~\ref{fig:gadget}.
-Label the vertices of $G_x$ according to that figure.

 Observe first that $G_F$ is a partial cube.
 Define a cut partition of $G_F$ into $n+m+1$ cuts as follows.
 One cut consists of the edge $(u,u')$.
 The cut associated to a clause $D_i$ contains the edge $\{u,d_i\}$, any edge of the form $\{d_{\{i,j\}},d_j\}$ and all the copies of such edges that belong to one of the $G_x$.
 Let us call this cut $C_i$.
 Finally, the cut associated to a variable $x$ is equal to $M_x$.
-This cut partition satisfies Theorem~\ref{thm:equiv}$(i)$.
+This cut partition satisfies the property $(i)$ of Theorem~\ref{thm:equiv}.
 Indeed, for a cut $C$ denote respectively $\partial^+C$ and $\partial^-C$ the vertices in $C^+$ and $C^-$ incident to edges of $C$.
-Theorem~\ref{thm:equiv}$(i)$ is in fact equivalent to say that, for each cut $C\in \mathcal{C}$, there exists a shortest path between any pair of vertices of $\partial^+C$ or $\partial^-C$, that contains no edge of $C$.
+Property~$(i)$ of Theorem~\ref{thm:equiv} is in fact equivalent to say that, for each cut $C\in \mathcal{C}$, there exists a shortest path between any pair of vertices of $\partial^+C$ or $\partial^-C$, that contains no edge of $C$.
 A case by case analysis of the different cuts in $G_F$ concludes the proof.